 Protection Training Academy at the University of Illinois;

 (10) a person appointed by a labor union that

 (11) a current private sector employee appointed by

-organization that represents private sector child welfare providers.
+represents a non-profit, statewide organization that represents private sector child welfare providers; and

 (f) The Task Force shall consider contracting with a qualified company, university, or other entity with demonstrated experience studying and improving human resources management.